-The Group's share capital as of 31 December 2019 consisted of 20,000,000 ordinary shares with the par value of EUR 1 each.
 On 24 September 2020, based on the decision of the sole shareholder, the share capital was increased by EUR 16 424 791 (converting the loan granted by the shareholder to share capital).
-The Group's share capital as of 31 December 2020 consisted of 36 424 791 ordinary shares with the par value of EUR 1 each.
+The Group's share capital as at 31 December 2021 and 2020 consisted of 36 424 791 ordinary shares with the par value of EUR 1 each.
 All shares are fully paid.
 A share shall not be divided into parts.
 All shares issued by the Group are uncertificated ordinary registered shares.

 A legal reserve is a compulsory reserve under Lithuanian legislation.
 An annual transfer of 5% of net profit is compulsory until the total of the reserve reaches 10% of the share capital.
-As of 31 December 2020 the Group's loss was EUR 2 188 051 and the legal reserve was not formed
+As at 31 December 2021, the Group had accumulated loss of EUR 2 651 035 and the legal reserve was not formed (2020: accumulated loss of EUR 2 188 051).